LeeDev428/clear-ice_pos/README.md

 ## Contact & Support

-For questions about this proposal, please contact your developer, Lee
+For questions about this proposal, please contact your developer.

 ---